-At initial recognition, all financial instruments that were measured at amortised cost, are recognized at a modified fair value by the Bank.
+At initial recognition, all financial instruments that were measured at amortized cost, are recognized at a modified fair value by the Group.
 The modified fair value includes all transaction costs which are directly attributable to the issuance and acquisition of financial instruments.

-Financial instruments measured at fair value through profit or loss are recognized at their fair value by the Bank.
-All related transaction costs incurred at their inception, issuance, and / or purchase are accounted as expense through Profit or Loss.
-If accounts payables do not contain significant financing component, they are recognized at transaction price by the Bank.
+Financial instruments measured at fair value through profit or loss are recognized at their fair value by the Group.
+All related transaction costs incurred at their inception, issuance, and / or purchase is accounted as expense through Profit or Loss when they incurred.
+If accounts payables do not contain significant financing component, they are recognized at transaction price by the Group.

-The Bank's financial assets are measured at amortised cost if it is consistent with the business model and meet the criteria of the SPPI test.
+The Group's financial assets are measured at amortised cost if it is consistent with the business model and meet the criteria of the SPPI test.

-Amortised cost is the amount of a financial asset or financial liability at initial recognition, reduced by principal repayments, increased or decreased by the difference between the original amount and amount at maturity cumulative amortization calculated using an effective interest rate method and in case of financial assets adjusted by any loss allowance.
+Amortized cost is the amount of a financial asset or financial liability at initial recognition, reduced by principal repayments, increased or decreased by the difference between the original amount and amount at maturity cumulative amortization calculated using an effective interest rate method and in case of financial assets adjusted by any loss allowance.